francescoferri/LTE_Drone/README.md

 sudo ~/LTE_Drone/raspberrypi/ap_install.sh
 ```

-You should now have your installation done.
+You should now be done.
 The Pi can either be accessed by connecting to the onboard WiFi, or through the ZeroTier VPN.
 This setup has a latency that ranges between 150 to 1000 milliseconds.
 However, I am planning to finish the AWS Ubuntu Server deployment, which will run much faster.
+Will also add a script to install the serial connection between FC and Pi.
 Enjoy and safe flying!